bbenedict/bbenedict/100days.md

 ## day 35

-Created a model parameter tester for scikit nueral network classifier.
+Created a model parameter tester for scikit neural network classifier.
 The tester iterates through the different solvers, confgiruations for hidden layers, and other parameters to see what combination gets the best result on the test set.
 Included also the worst result for ceiling analysis.
 This should come in handy when I try other neural network libraris on the various datasets.

 ## day 36